solms/board-game-recommender/README.md

-# LDA for board game recommendations
+# LDA for board game recommendation
-A scratch patch for playing with latent Dirichlet allocation for board game recommendation.
+### A scratch patch for playing with latent Dirichlet allocation

 Unfortunately it's too large to attach here, but the data was (painstakingly) scraped from [Board Game Geek](www.boardgamegeek.com).
-I will provide a template script as soon as it's cleaned up, but [this](https://github.com/ThaWeatherman/scrapers/tree/master/boardgamegeek)is probably a good starting point.
+I will provide a template script as soon as it's cleaned up, but [this](https://github.com/ThaWeatherman/scrapers/tree/master/boardgamegeek) is probably a good starting point in the meantime.

 The dataset I ended up with consists of 10,000 games (which were all rated by at least 100 unique users), 238,483 unique user accounts and more than 18 million individual game ratings.